flutter/website/src/docs/resources/faq.md

 ### Will Apple reject my Flutter app?

 We can't speak for Apple, but their App Store contains many apps built with framework technologies such as Flutter.
 Indeed, Flutter uses the same fundamental architectural model as Unity, the engine that powers many of the most popular games on the Apple store.

 Apple has frequently featured well-designed apps that are built with Flutter, including [Hamilton][Hamilton for iOS] and [Reflectly][].

 As with any app submitted to the Apple store, apps built with Flutter should follow Apple's [guidelines][] for App Store submission.

 [`AboutListTile`]: {{site.api}}/flutter/material/AboutListTile-class.html
 [accessibility documentation]: /docs/development/accessibility-and-localization/accessibility
 [add-to-app]: /docs/development/add-to-app
+[ads]: /ads
 [Android]: #run-android
 [Android Studio]: {{site.android-dev}}/studio
 [Android Studio instructions]: {{site.android-dev}}/studio/build/apk-analyzer